 - Berserk: Lord Gennon is the powerful and corrupt Governor-General of the Tudor Empire's northern battlefront, who occupies the castle of Doldrey which the protagonists of the Band of the Hawk must capture, and with whom Griffith has a personal score to settle (by personal score one means making sure that he won't vocally reminisce about the fun times they had together).

-- Astérix in Corsica has a Roman governor who's only there to grab as much as he can during his stay and escape with the loot.
+- Asterix in Corsica has a Roman governor who's only there to grab as much as he can during his stay and escape with the loot.
 The poor folk must starve from the taxes in order for him to get into Caesar's good graces.
 He's so unpopular the army forces him onto the front lines as the Corsicans attack.

 - The Governor of Woodbury, Phillip or rather Brian Blake, in The Walking Dead, a psychopathic dictator and Consummate Liar who serves as the Arc Villain for issues 27 through 48.

 - Conquest of the Planet of the Apes: Governor Breck, the main antagonist of the film.
 By the then future year of 1991 (the film was released in 1972), the United States is a police state, and it's shown that the Governor's word is law in this new America.